Balfour Beatty Construction

-Balfour Beatty Construction, is a commercial construction company, headquartered in Dallas, Texas, with full service offices in the United States.
+Balfour Beatty Construction, formerly Centex Construction, is a commercial construction company, headquartered in Dallas, Texas, with full service offices in the United States.
 Balfour Beatty Construction's parent company is Balfour Beatty in London.

 History

-Balfour Beatty Construction’s roots date back to 1933, when two regional construction businesses were founded—Frank J. Rooney Construction Company in Miami, Florida, and Eugene Simpson and Company in Washington, DC.
+Balfour Beatty Construction's roots emerge from two regional construction businesses, Frank J. Rooney Construction Company in Miami, Florida, and Eugene Simpson and Company in Washington, DC, which were both founded in 1933.

 Centex Corporation acquired these, and other regionally-based construction companies through the 1960s and 1970s to form Centex Construction, the commercial building arm of Centex Corporation.

 Centex Construction operated through early 2007, when it was acquired by Balfour Beatty.
 Since then, the United States branch of the construction company has operated as Balfour Beatty Construction.